Ellawangari/DevOps-project14/README.md

   sonarqube   -   nofile   65536
   sonarqube   -   nproc    4096
   ```
-  **Blocker:** I noticed that running SonarQube is quite compute intensive, so I used a t2.medium instance instead of a t2.micro.
-And the **sudo sysctl -w vm.max_map_count=262144** does not make the vm.max_map_count change persist after boot (for some odd reason), so I had to append the command to the /**etc/bash.bashrc** file.

 ### Step 3.2: Update system packages and Install Java and other required packages
 - Update and upgrade packages